 - Fine chopped toasted nuts, pecans, almonds (peeled and unpeeled) walnuts, pistachios, cashews and peanuts.
-Salted nuts actually taste better then unsalted on a chocolate dipped strawberry.
+Salted nuts actually taste better than unsalted on a chocolate dipped strawberry.

 - Fine chopped spiced nuts, smoked paprika spiced walnuts are incredible for example.

-- A sprinkling of course sea salt, there are also variations, pink sea salt, smoked sea salt, etc.
+- A sprinkling of coarse sea salt, there are also variations, pink sea salt, smoked sea salt, etc.

 - Demerara sugar